laranzu/MCastBots/README.md

 The supervisor borrows some code from DNABot, so if you want to move the code somewhere else, copy everything.

+The supervisor spends most of its time printing out network traffic.
+If you want to control bots, press Enter to suspend the printout.
+You can then type messages on the command line for sending and see what happens.
+Enter a blank line again when you're done, printout will resume including buffered traffic.

 If you want to run more than one supervisor at a time, sure why not?